All India Confederation of SC/ST Organisations

-All India Confederation of SC/ST Organization, (also known as All India Parisangh, a caste-based organisation) was formed in 1997 under the leadership of Udit Raj, who is the National Chairman of the confederation.
-Confederation organizes non-political rallies every year since 1997, to continue their demand from the government for reservation, ban on contract system, promotion among other things.
+All India Confederation of SC/ST Organization, also known as All India Parisangh, is a caste-based organisation formed in 1997 under the leadership of Udit Raj, the national chairman of the confederation.
+Confederation organises non-political rallies every year since 1997, to continue their demand from the government for reservation, ban on contract system, promotion among other things.

 Maha-Rallies

 The All India Confederation of SC/ST Organizations called for Maha-Rally (Grand Meeting) under the chairmanship of Dr. Udit Raj (Member of Parliament, Lok-Sabha), It was the 17th Maha-Rally held on 8 December 2014, at Ramlila Maidan, Ajmeri Gate in New Delhi.